dataaxiom/ghcr-cleanup-action/README.md

 ### `delete-ghost-images` and `delete-partial-images`

-These options cleanup invalid multi architecture images.
-The are intended more as a one-time-use in cleaning up repositories that have been corrupted.
+These options clean up invalid multi-architecture images.
+They are intended for more as a one-time use in cleaning up repositories that have been corrupted.

 ```yaml
 jobs: